redstrate/Astra/README.md

 Windows, macOS and Linux!

 ### Beta Notice
 Astra is **beta software**.
-Despite this, the launcher is usable for most usecases, except for those noted below:
+Despite this, the launcher is usable for most use-cases, except for those noted below:

-* Astra **cannot update the game** on its own yet, however you'll be prompted to use the official launcher to update.
 * Logging into **Steam-linked accounts** is unsupported at the moment.

 If you have more questions, please look at the [FAQ](https://xiv.zone/astra/faq).

 ![Main Screenshot](misc/screenshot.png)

-### Beta Notice
-Astra is currently in **beta**.
-The launcher is usable right now, and I even use this as my sole way to play FFXIV.
-There are a few caveats that are good to know beforehand though:

-* Astra cannot update the game on its own yet, however you'll be prompted to use the official launcher to update.
-* Logging into Steam-linked accounts is unsupported at the moment.

-If you have more questions, please read at the [FAQ](https://xiv.zone/astra/faq) first.

 ## Features
 * Traditional desktop interface which looks native to your system, utilizing Qt - a proven application framework.